Peter Andre: Television

 In July 2010, Andre and Jason Manford were team captains on the ITV series Odd One In.
 In 2013, Andre was a guest judge on the ITV entertainment series Your Face Sounds Familiar, and later guest-presented five editions of Sunday Scoop on ITV.
 Since 11 November that year, Andre has presented 60 Minute Makeover, which has been re-branded as Peter Andre's 60 Minute Makeover.

 In 2014, Andre released the song "Kid" (for the film Mr. Peabody & Sherman) which was the lead single from his album Big Night.
 On 8 October that same year, Andre co-hosted the ITVBe opener with Jamelia.
 In 2014, Andre became the new face to feature in supermarket Iceland's television commercials.

 Andre has since starred in the ITV weekly series Give a Pet a Home which works alongside the RSPCA in Birmingham.

 In August 2015, he was announced as a contestant for the thirteenth series of Strictly Come Dancing which began a month later and in which he was partnered with Janette Manrara.
-They went out just before the quarter final, in week 10, and therefore finished in seventh place.
+They went out just before the quarter-final, in week 10, and therefore finished in seventh place.

-In 2018, Andre voiced Ace the race car in the Thomas & Friends production Big World!
-Big Adventures and in the show 24th season in 2020.
+In 2018, Andre voiced Ace the race car in the Thomas & Friends film Big World!
+Big Adventures!.
+He reprised the role for the show's 24th season in 2020.

+In December 2023, Andre joined the news channel GBNews.
+He began presenting the weekend show alongside Ellie Costello and is set to co-host the show throughout December.

 Personal life

 Andre began dating glamour model Katie Price after they met on reality series I'm a Celebrity...Get Me Out of Here! in early 2004.
-The couple got engaged secretly that May, but it was not announced publicly until months later.
-They married on 10 September 2005 in Highclere Castle, Hampshire.
-They have two children together: son Junior Savva, born on 13 June 2005; and daughter Princess Tiaamii Crystal Esther, born on 29 June 2007.
-While married to Price, Andre was stepfather to her son Harvey, from her earlier relationship with football player Dwight Yorke.
-The couple renewed their vows in September 2008.
-But in May 2009, it was announced that Andre and Price had separated after three-and-a-half years of marriage.
-They were officially divorced in September of that year.
+They secretly got engaged that May, but it was not announced publicly until months later.
+They married on 10 September 2005 at Highclere Castle.
+They have two children together.
+While married to Price, Andre was stepfather to her son from her earlier relationship with footballer Dwight Yorke.
+They renewed their vows in September 2008, but it was announced in May 2009 that they had separated.
+They divorced in September of that year.

-In July 2012, Peter Andre began a relationship with Dr Emily MacDonagh (born c.
-1989) who gave birth to Andre's third child, a daughter, Amelia on 7 January 2014.
-Andre and Emily married on 11 July 2015 near Exeter at Mamhead House.
-On 22 November 2016, they had a son, Theodore James.
-In summer 2022, MacDonagh was painted silver to promote awareness of iron deficiency in women, which affects 14% after giving birth and around four in ten females generally.
+In July 2012, Andre began a relationship with Emily MacDonagh, a doctor who gave birth to Andre's third child a daughter in 2014.
+They married in 2015 at Mamhead House.
+In 2016, they had a son together.
+In April 2024, they had another daughter together.
+They live in Surrey.

+Being born to Greek Cypriot parents, Andre enjoys reconnecting with his roots and maintains a home in Kiti.